-Use no more than three levels of subheading.
-Type each heading using upper- and lowercase letters.
-Differentiate each level of head in the manuscript (e.g., level 1: boldface flush left; level 2: italic flush left; level 3: roman flush left).
+Use no more than two levels of subheading.
+Do not number subheadings.
+Type each heading using upperand lowercase letters.
+Differentiate each level of head in the manuscript (e.g., level 1: boldface flush left; level 2: italic flush left).
 Set all subheadings on a separate line; do not run them into a text paragraph.
 Do not place superscript note numbers in headings.